GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ✅ Added
-Configure enable/disable of replies using XML in `MessageListView` Option `app:streamUiReactionsEnabled` in `MessageListView` to enable or disable reactions
+Configure enable/disable of replies using XML in `MessageListView` Option `app:streamUiReactionsEnabled` in `MessageListView` to enable or disable reactions It is possible now to configure the max size of the file upload using `app:streamUiAttachmentMaxFileSizeMb`

 ### ⚠️ Changed